kre8t/kre8t.github.io/_portfolio_items/behind-the-curtain.md

 svg: false

 ---
-Behind the Curtain - Experimental Artwork by Isaac Horton created with the [Deep Dream Generator](https://deepdreamgenerator.com/).
+Behind the Curtain - Experimental Artwork by Isaac Horton created with the help of AI.